 For convenience, keep a thin pillow below neck.

 Lie straight with his face upwards, extending arms and legs.

 In a standard Nasya therapy, the person is given a gentle head and face massage and heat treatment, followed by instillation of drops of this herbal oil into each nostril.
 The number of drops depends upon many factors such as Dosha imbalance, disease condition etc.

 Strengthens ears, eyes, nose, tongue and throat.
 As per Ayurveda, there is point in the forehead, right at the junction of eye brows, called Shringataka marma.
 This point is connected with all sense organs.

 Usually used in the treatment of diseases of the above sense organs.

-Has Tridosha balance effect.
+Has Tridosha balancing effect.

 It is also used in the treatment of headache, hair fall, premature graying of hair etc.

-Used for nasya treatment in most of the diseases of ear nose and throat involving pain.
+Used for nasya treatment in most of the diseases of ear, nose and throat involving pain.